Demographics

 2022 7.6

-• The Island's labour force and employment bases reached record levels in 2022 and both well surpassing their pre-pandemic 2019 levels.
-At 5.4%, the Island led the country in employment growth, having outpaced that national average by 1.4 percentage points.
+• The Island’s labour force and employment bases reached record levels in 2023 and both well surpassed their pre-pandemic 2019 levels.
+At 5.7%, the Island led the country in employment growth, having outpaced the national average by 3.3 percentage points.

 Economic Conditions